openvinotoolkit/openvino_tensorflow/docs/BUILD.md

         python3 build_ovtf.py --build_tf_from_source --use_openvino_from_location=/opt/intel/openvino_2021.3.394/ --cxx11_abi_version=1

-5. Uses pre-built TF from the given location ([refer the Tensorflow build instructions](#tensorflow)).
+5. Uses pre-built TF from the given location ([refer the TensorFlow build instructions](#tensorflow)).
 Pulls and builds OpenVINO™ from source.
 Use this if you need to build **OpenVINO™ integration with TensorFlow** frequently without building TF from source everytime.

         python3 build_ovtf.py --use_tensorflow_from_location=/path/to/tensorflow/build/

-6. Uses prebuilt TF from the given location ([refer the Tensorflow build instructions](#tensorflow)).
+6. Uses prebuilt TF from the given location ([refer the TensorFlow build instructions](#tensorflow)).
 Uses OpenVINO™ binary. **This is only compatible with ABI1 built TF**.

         python3 build_ovtf.py --use_tensorflow_from_location=/path/to/tensorflow/build/  --use_openvino_from_location=/opt/intel/openvino_2021/ --cxx11_abi_version=1